 What is liver cancer?

-There are two main types of primary liver cancer (cancer that starts in the liver): Hepatoma (also called hepatocellular carcinoma) and billiary tree cancer, which includes, bile duct cancer (cholangiocarcinoma) and gall bladder cancer.
+There are two main types of primary liver cancer (cancer that starts in the liver): Hepatoma (also called hepatocellular carcinoma or HCC) and billiary tree cancer, which includes, bile duct cancer (cholangiocarcinoma) and gall bladder cancer.

 It is common for there to be no obvious symptoms during the early stages of liver cancer.
 Possible early symptoms can include: